 - the phrase 'investigation' in Article 36(c), (d), (h) and (i), and Article 41, Paragraphs 1 and 2 of the ICL conditionally contradicts the 1945 Constitution of the Republic of Indonesia and is not legally binding so long as it is not understood as 'collection of evidence as an examination material'.

-Therefore, based on ICC Decision No. 85/PUU-VII/2016 regarding the addition of the wording 'and/or other parties related to other undertakings', Articles 22, 23 and 24 of the ICL should be read as follows:
+Therefore, based on ICC Decision No. 85/PUU-VII/2016 regarding the addition of the wording 'and/or other parties related to other undertakings', Articles 22, 23 and 24 of the ICL should be understood as follows:

-Undertakings are prohibited from conspiring with other undertakings and/or other parties related to other undertakings to arrange or determine the winner of a tender resulting in the occurrence of unfair business competition.
+undertakings are prohibited from conspiring with other undertakings or other parties related to other undertakings (or both) to arrange or determine the winner of a tender resulting in the occurrence of unfair business competition.

-Undertakings are prohibited from conspiring with other undertakings and/or parties related to other undertakings to obtain information of their competitors' business activities classified as a company secret resulting in the occurrence of unfair business competition.
+undertakings are prohibited from conspiring with other undertakings or parties related to other undertakings (or both) to obtain information of their competitors' business activities classified as a company secret resulting in the occurrence of unfair business competition.

-Undertakings are prohibited from conspiring with other undertakings and/or parties related to other undertakings to restrict production and/or marketing of goods and/or services being offered or supplied in the relevant market for the purpose of reducing the quantity, quality or required punctuality.
+undertakings are prohibited from conspiring with other undertakings or parties related to other undertakings (or both) to restrict production or marketing of goods or services being offered or supplied in the relevant market for the purpose of reducing the quantity, quality or required punctuality.

-All three of the above articles are conspiracy-related.
-Through this Decision, the ICC is of the view that, to respond to and counter-balance the complexity of conspiracy, 'other party' must not be conventionally understood as 'other undertaking' but also as 'party related to other undertaking'.
+All three of the above Articles are conspiracy-related.
+Through this Decision, the ICC is of the view that, to respond to and counterbalance the complexity of conspiracy, 'other party' must not be conventionally understood as 'other undertaking' but also as 'party related to other undertaking'.
 This serves as a limitation to the application of 'other party' as it had been used prior to the issuance of ICC Decision No. 85/PUU-VII/2016, which, according to that decision, was applicable to anyone and without limit.
 Nevertheless, the ICC does not further classify the definition of 'related to'.
-Owing to the absence of a definition, there is the possibility of any party freely assuming it to be, for example, a person or individual, or a tender committee that is in relation to the other undertaking.
+Owing to the absence of a definition, there is the possibility of any party freely assuming it to be, for example, a person or individual, or a tender committee, that stands in some relation to the other undertaking.

 Furthermore, the ICC, through Decision No. 85/PUU-VII/2016, confirms that the KPPU is a state auxiliary organ having the authority to enforce competition law within the reach of state administrative law.
 This confirms that the KPPU can only impose administrative sanctions.
 The ICC further confirms that criminal sanctions can only be applicable to an undertaking for not implementing a KPPU decision, providing that the KPPU decision is final and binding.
 If that is the case, the KPPU decision shall be submitted to the law enforcer to be further processed, as stipulated under Articles 48 and 49 of the ICL regarding principal and additional criminal sanctions.